TritonDataCenter/sdc-cloudapi/docs/index.md

 # Keys

 This part of the API is the means by which you operate on your SSH/signing keys.
-These keys are needed in order to login to machines over SSH, as well as signing requests to this API (see the HTTP Signature Authentication Scheme outlined in [Appendix C](#Appendix-C) for more details).
+These keys are needed in order to login to instances over SSH, as well as signing requests to this API (see the HTTP Signature Authentication Scheme outlined in [Appendix C](#Appendix-C) for more details).